werdl/bench/.github/ISSUE_TEMPLATE/benchmark-request.md

 ---
-name: Benchark request
+name: Benchmark request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: benchmark, request
 assignees: ''

 ---